akveo/nebular/docs/articles/guides/backend-integration.md

 Despite there's an option to do CORS requests to API server directly, we don't advise to do so.
 This way has disadvantages in terms of security and performance.
 In terms of security when you do CORS request you basically expose your API server URL to everybody.
 Your API server should take additional measures to make sure some URLs are not accessible, because it is exposed to the web.
 As for performance, CORS requests require to send preflight OPTIONS request before each HTTP request.
 This adds additional HTTP overhead.

-The solution we suggest is to use proxy for your API server.
-In this case you can make your app accessible through some sub-url.
+The solution we suggest is to use a proxy for your API server.
+In this case, you can make your app accessible through some sub-url.
 For example, if your application's hosted under url `website.com` and your index file is located at `website.com/index.html`, you can make your API root accessible on `website.com/api`.
 This is well supported by angular-cli/webpack-dev-server for development setup and by web servers for production setup.
 Let's review these setups:
 <hr>

 ## angular-cli/webpack-dev-server setup